jpavley/Lifespan-Third-Try/BUGS.md

 - The app can take a very long time to load.
 - The plurality of connecting verbs doesn't agree with plural pronouns (they, their)
+- Double-check the math of the life factor and life bonus

 ## Closed
 - It looks like there is a space before the users name when is the first substring in an analysis text paragraph.
 Maybe an artifact of the large bold style.
 Also paragraph 2nd from last (that starts with pronoun).